borisflesch/mongoose-historise/README.md

             timestamp: Date
             modifications: [
                 {
-                    field: String, // Name of the field modified (works with deep/nested fields)
+                    field: String, // Name of the field modified (also works with deep/nested fields)
                     oldValue: Mixed, // Previous value of that field
                     newValue: Mixed // New value of that field },